-Starting in the fall of 2019, Career Services will begin offering workshops on-demand.
-We believe this will better accommodate students’ needs and scheduling priorities.
+Career Services offers workshops on-demand to better accommodate students’ needs and scheduling priorities.
 Below is the list of available workshops and their presenters.

 Any student, student club or campus organization can request that a workshop be presented to their group, or individually.
 Workshops usually run between 30 – 45 minutes, with extra time allotted for questions and answers at their conclusion.
 Workshops can be held in the Career Services offices or at another campus location.
 Faculty are also invited to schedule workshops for their classes.
 Workshops can be scheduled anytime between 9:00 a.m. and 5:00 p.m., Monday through Friday, subject to staff availability.